Scheana Marie Accused Of Cultural Appropriation And ‘Blackfishing’ In New Photo

 As Hollywood Life reports, the photo shows Scheana wearing a black hoodie and large gold hoops.
 Her hair is pulled up to the top of her head in four braids, with her long brown locks falling down back and shoulders.
 But what concerned some followers was the appearance of her skin, which some said looked darker than usual.

-“She looks like Ross in the tanning episode…definitely a bit too far,” said one person, referencing a Friends episode where Ross got overly-tanned in a self-tanning booth.
+“She looks like Ross in the tanning episode…definitely a bit too far,” said one person, referencing a Friends episode where Ross got over-tanned in a self-tanning booth.

 “omg. blackfishing, seriously?” wrote one person.